mod_usertrack generates same cookie value on different lighttpd instances

 The best way would be to use something like /dev/(u)random to seed rand() at startup and from time to time if available.

-#7 Updated by peto about 4 years ago
+#7 Updated by peto over 4 years ago

 your processes are unlikely to start up at the same time